Graduate Funding for Atkinson Thematic Areas

-Increasing Food Security: Four recipients from Entomology, Soil and Crop Sciences, Natural Resources, and Plant Breeding and Genetics
+Increasing Food Security (IFS): Four recipients from Entomology, Soil and Crop Sciences, Natural Resources, and Plant Breeding and Genetics

-Reducing Climate Risk: Four recipients from Architecture, Anthropology, Biological and Environmental Engineering, and Soil and Crop Sciences
+Reducing Climate Risk (RCR): Four recipients from Architecture, Anthropology, Biological and Environmental Engineering, and Soil and Crop Sciences

 Itamar-Ariel Shabtai (Soil and Crop Sciences)

 Can Improved Drainage Water Management in Peat Soils Reduce Greenhouse Gas Emission and Optimize Crop Yields?
 (RCR)